Here are the best cheap fireworks deals for Bonfire Night from all the major supermarkets.

 Rocket: A firework that takes off and displays its effects in the air.

-Wheel: Also, known as Catherine Wheel, these fireworks spin quickly to create a wheel of sparks.
+Wheel: Also, known as the Catherine Wheel, these fireworks spin quickly to create a wheel of sparks.

 The cheapest firework deals